sam-mcclure/Study-Guide/Week 2/Web/Notes.md

 * The PATCH method requests that a set of changes described in the request entity be applied to the resource identified by the Request-URI

 * PUT might be used to replace the entire entity (instead of a set of attributes as with PATCH)

+## localStorage vs sesionStorage vs cookies

+* localStorage, sessionStorage, and cookies are all client storage solutions.
+Session data is held on the server where it remains under your direct control

+* localStorage and sessionStorage are relatively new APIs (not all legacy browsers support them) and are near identical (both in APIs and capabilities) with the sole exception of persistence.

+* sessionStorage is only available for the duration of the browser session and is deleted when the tab or window is closed, though it does survive page reloads.

+* If the data you are storing needs to be available on an ongoing basis, then localStorage is preferrable to sessionStorage - though both can be cleared by the user, so you should not rely on the continuing existance of data in either case.

+* localStorage and sessionStorage are perfect for persisting non-sensitive data needed within client scripts between pages (ie preferences, scores in games).

+* The data stored in localStorage and sessionStorage can easily be read or changed from within the client/browser, so should not be relied upon for storage of sensitive or security-related data within applications

+* Cookies can also be trivially tampered with by the user and data can be read from them in plain text.

+* If you want to store sensitive data, then the session is your only option.
+If you're not using SSL, cookie information can also be intercepted in transit.

+* Cookies can have a degree of protection applied from security risks such as Cross-site Scriptin(XSS)/Script injection by setting an HTTP only flag which means modern browsers will prevent access to the cookies and values from JavaScript.

+* As cookies are used for authentication purposes and persistence of user data, all cookies valid for a page are sent from the browser to the sever for every request to the same domain.
+For this reason, cookies should not be used to store large amounts of information.

+* Typically cookies are used to store identifying tokens for authentication, session, and advertising tracking.

+* In terms of capabilities, cookies, sessionStorage, and localStorage only allow you to store string - it is possible to implicitly convert primitive values when setting but not Objects or arrays.
+Session storage will generally allow you to store any primitives or objects supported by your Server Side language/framework

+* As HTTp is a stateless protocol, web applications have no way of identifiying a user from previous visits on returning to the website, so session data usually relies on a cookie token to identify the user for repeat visits.

+* As session data is completely controlled by your application (server side), it is the best place for anything sensitive or secure in nature.

+* The obvious disadvantage of server-side data is scalability - server resources are required for each user for the duration of the session, and that any data needed client side must be sent with each request.
+Session data must expire after a given time to avoid all server resources being taken up by abandoned sessions.

+* When using session data, you should, therefore, be aware of the possibility that data will have expired and been lost, especially on pages with long forms.

+* localStorage, sessionStorage, and cookies are all subject to 'same-origin' rules, which means browsers should prevent access to the data except the domain that set the information to start with